nguyenvinhlinh/Mining-Rig-Monitor-Document/docs/index.md

 ## III.
 System Design and Architecture

 ### 1. How to setup a sentry for asic miners?
+User need to install `ASIC Sentry` on a computer first!
+In addition, make sure that this computer can ping other `asic miners`
 ```mermaid
 sequenceDiagram
     User ->> Commander: Create a new sentry type `asic` on commander dashboard
     Commander -->> User: Commander URL & Sentry Token

     User ->> Sentry: Input Commander URL & Sentry Token
     Sentry->>Commander: Check Commander URL & Sentry Token